melatech/DirectoryApp/README.md

 ## By Jason Calvert
-Virgin Money is a directory app which allows the staff to view their collegues contact details and also see which rooms are currently occupied.The Virgin Money App is a kotlin based Android Application which was built using the best practices and the latesttechnologies.
+Virgin Money is a directory app which allows the staff to view their collegues contact details and also see which rooms are currently occupied.The Virgin Money App is a kotlin based Android Application which was built using the best practices and the latest technologies.
 </br>
 </br>
 **People Screen**